 - Early Summer Patterns - Kurt Dove

-- Tips and Tactics for Speckled Trout - Capt.
+- Tips And Tactics For Speckled Trout - Capt.
 Bill Lake

 - Redfish Offer Heavy Action When Bass Aren't Biting

-- Taking Amberjacks to a Whole New Level - Alan Pierce
+- Taking Amberjacks To A Whole New Level - Alan Pierce

 - Alternative Learning - Kurt Dove

-- Fishing For the Right Ramps - Kurt Dove
+- Fishing For The Right Ramps - Kurt Dove

 - Cross Current Tactics Catch Huge Walleyes - Eric Olson

-- Learning When things Aren't Working - Kurt Dove
+- Learning When Things Aren't Working - Kurt Dove

 - Fishing Unfamiliar Water - Ken Cook

-- Smallmouth Bass Fishing: A Fiesty Bite
+- Smallmouth Bass Fishing: A Feisty Bite

 - Fishing Walleyes - Mepps Lures

-- Tweaking a Pop-r - Rob Brewer
+- Tweaking A Pop-R - Rob Brewer

 - Catch and Release Tips